 One of my criticisms of ZFS is that it's not flexible: Once you set up a dataset, you're pretty much stuck with it.
 But this isn't entirely true: You can add a mirror or stripe to an existing pool without destroying the data.
 Since this is quite a common operation, I decided to write it up for posterity.
 A Very Simple ZFS Pool Let's say you built the world's most basic ZFS … [Read more...] about Add a Mirror to an Existing ZFS Drive

 Apple Photos isn't the best application to manage a large digital photo library, but the integration with iCloud, iOS, and macOS is extremely useful.
-But even though Photos can process and store raw images, it is severely lacking in terms of library managemen.
-I have developed a workflow to remove raw images from Apple Photos and iCloud and thought I’d share it.
-Hopefully Apple will do better in future releases.
+But even though Photos can process and store raw images, it is severely lacking in terms of library management: Smart folders don't properly recognize them and there's no easy way to remove them from your library so these huge … [Read more...] about How To Remove Raw Images From Apple Photos and iCloud

 I was recently given an old HP MediaSmart EX470 server along with some other junk hardware.
 Although it has no graphics, a slow single-core AMD Sempron CPU, and just 512 MB of RAM, I was able to revive it quite satisfactorily.
 Here's how I upgraded the hardware and software.
 Remembering the MediaSmart HP released the first MediaSmart server in 2008, and there was much … [Read more...] about Recalling An HP MediaSmart Server To Active Duty